BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-text-analytics-middleware/README.md

 Each class takes the two required parameters in the example usage above (with the SERVICE_CLIENT_OPTIONS parameter being optional).

-In each case, properties are added to the `turnState` of the `TurnContext` You can retrieve them in your bot via:
+In each case, properties are added to the `turnState` of the `TurnContext`.
+You can retrieve them in your bot via:

 * `context.turnState.get("sentimentScore")` //This is a number for `SentimentAnalysis`
 * `context.turnState.get("language")` //This is a string for `LanguageDetection`